HERE IS SOME MISCELLANEOUS INFO YOU MIGHT FIND INTERESTING

 A friend made and gave us this quilt depicting our farm.

 This is Maurice, he now has a female companion Clarise.

-We now have our Duke who came to us as a stray just 3 weeks after Lucky passed away.
-He has three cats for his companions and all get along fine..
-Each of our cats is unique in some way, Emmie a long hair calico, Missy Paws a polydacty, and Jasper a long hair Siamese.
+We now have our beloved Bubba who came to us as a rescue just 3 weeks after Duke passed away.
+He has two cats for his companions and all get along fine..
+Each of our cats is unique in some way, Missy Paws a polydactyl, and Jasper a long hair Siamese.